CFHS code : BE127a

 Above information from Cambridge Family History Society Survey

 This stone cross, in the parish area of St Bene’t, is located close to the boundary with St Paul’s parish on the right of the western path.
 Some of the inscription has worn away.
-The monument was damaged in 2019.
+The monument was damaged in 2019 and the cross has now fallen.

 ‘In Loving Memory of GEORGE ADAMS WALLIS